Explore and embrace your options

 Make prevention your priority

 Take your medications as prescribed.
-Certain medicines can greatly lower your risk of another cardiac event.
+Certain medicines can greatly lower your risk of another heart attack.
 That’s why it’s important for you to understand your medicines and take them correctly.
 Learn about managing your medications.

 Attend your follow-up appointments.
-Attending your follow-up appointments will help your doctors keep track of your condition and recovery.
-You can make the most of your time with your doctor by preparing for your appointment.
+Attending your follow-up appointments will help your health care team keep track of your condition and recovery.
+You can make the most of your time with your health care professionals by preparing for your appointment.

 Participate in cardiac rehabilitation.
 Cardiac rehabilitation is a medically supervised program designed to help you recover after a heart attack.
-You should have received a referral to cardiac rehab when you were discharged from the hospital – if you didn’t, ask your doctor about it.
+You should have received a referral to cardiac rehab when you were discharged from the hospital.
+If you didn’t, ask your your primary health care professional or cardiologist about it.
 Learn more about cardiac rehab.

 Get support.
 It’s normal to feel scared, overwhelmed or confused after a heart attack.
 Getting support from loved ones or from people who have also experienced a heart attack can help you cope.
 Connect with other heart attack survivors and caregivers through our Support Network.